kittysquee/team-handbook/github-for-non-gitters.md

 ```

 Git tracks more than just one no-longer-poorly-named file, though.
 Git tracks
 whole folders.
-One of these folders, as tracked by git, is called a
+One of these folders, as tracked by Git, is called a
 _repository_, or _repo_ for short.
 A repository tracks the whole history of a
 folder – all the additions, deletions and changes in it, who made them, and
 when.
 This all happens in a _branch_.
 A branch is just a line of _commits_ –
 changes made to the folder.

-The main (and often only) branch in a git repo is called _master_.
+The main (and often only) branch in a Git repo is called _master_.
 The master
 branch is important – this is where everyone's changes come together.
 If
 content's in master it's seen as good quality – it's been reviewed and it's
 ready to serve the purpose for which it exists.